NagoDaniel/godot_mcp/README.md

   }
 }
 ```
+On Copilot, you can also paste in ```uvx --from git+https://github.com/NagoDaniel/godot_mcp godot-docs-mcp``` after selecting the stdio option.

-On the first run the server downloads what it needs and caches it in your home
+On the first run the server downloads what the necessary models and caches it in your home
+directory.

+Thus you might need to wait a minute before the semantic search is available.

-directory: the prebuilt index (about 160 MB, verified against a checksum from the
+Downloads: the prebuilt index (about 160 MB, verified against a checksum from the
 GitHub release), the `bge-base` query embedder (about 210 MB), and the reranker
 (about 80 MB).
 The server only waits on the index before it accepts connections --
 the structured lookup tools work as soon as that's ready, and the embedder/reranker